splunk/public-o11y-docs/gdi/monitors-databases/sql.rst

 Metrics
 -------

-This integration doesn’t produce any metrics.
+This integration doesn't produce any metrics.

 Troubleshooting
 ---------------